 Rather, it was then 17-year-old high school student, Robert G. Heft, of Lancaster, Ohio who submitted the design in a contest in 1958.
 It was chosen out of over 1,500 submissions by President Dwight Eisenhower.

-The current flag is the only one to have lasted more than 50 years.
+The current Flag is the only one to have lasted more than 50 years.

 As stated above, there have been many changes to the design of the American Flag.
 But the one we currently observe is the longest running iteration of the symbol, likely because no states have been added to the union since 1959.

-A snippet of the flag the Star Spangled Banner was written about was sold in 2011.
+A snippet of the Flag the Star Spangled Banner was written about was sold in 2011.

 The flag that flew at Ft.
 McHenry, immortalized by Francis Scott Key, is still around.
 A 2″ x 5″ swatch of it was sold at an auction in 2011 for a whopping $38,000.
 The rest of the flag is on display at Smithsonian’s National Museum of American History.